 More than 3,000 people filed lawsuits over Kugel Patch injuries.
 A federal panel combined them into a multidistrict litigation (MDL).
 MDLs allow several similar cases to move more efficiently through the legal process.

 Bard won the first trial in the MDL.
-But the jury in the second trial found the Kugel Patch was defective.
+But the jury in the second trial found that the Kugel Patch was defective.
 It awarded a $1.5 million verdict to plaintiff Christopher Thorpe in 2010.

 The following year, Bard settled more than 2,600 lawsuits for $184 million.